-TION SECTIO 1 Develop architectural and community design guidelines that promote consideration of rural character, views, and landscape in new development.
-9 1 The uses allowed and general regulations applied to Cluster Live-Work 7 development areas shall be specified through amendments to the County's Land Use Bylaw, initiated either by the County or a submitted redesignation application.
-Develop a Cluster Residential open space district within the County's Land Use Bylaw that provides for contemporary agriculture.
-2 Implementation of Villa Condo Developments, and Cluster Residential, and Cluster Live Work requires amendments to the to the County's Land Use Bylaw, initiated by the County or a submitted redesignation application.
-7 3 A Cultural Heritage Landscape Assessment shall be undertaken of the Plan Area to identify locally significant cultural heritage resources and landscape 13 features.
+TION SECTION 1 Develop a Cluster Residential open space district within the County's Land Use Bylaw that provides for contemporary agriculture.
+7 2 Implementation of Villa Condo Developments and Cluster Residential requires amendments to the to the County's Land Use Bylaw, initiated by the County or a submitted redesignation application.
+7 3 A Cultural Heritage Landscape Assessment shall be undertaken of the Plan Area to identify locally significant cultural heritage resources and landscape features.
 The assessment shall be developed in consultation with the Springbank community and should utilize previous inventory work completed by the Springbank Historical Society.
-4 Develop access management and road design requirements for 101stStreet in collaboration with The City of Calgary 17 5 Develop design guidelines for the development of Range Road 33, promoting high-quality development that encourages community interaction and accommodates pedestrians through publicly and privately owned gathering spaces.
-21 -18 6 Establish further tools and strategies to address regional source water concerns in partnership with other municipalities.
+13 4 Develop access management and road design requirements for 101st Street in collaboration with The City of Calgary.
+17 5 Develop design guidelines for the development of Range Road 33, promoting high-quality development that encourages community interaction and accommodates pedestrians through publicly and privately owned gathering spaces.
+18 6 Establish further tools and strategies to address regional source water concerns in partnership with other municipalities.
 20 7 The County shall explore potential for joint municipal communications between developers and Councils to set expectations and increase understanding on service delivery.
-25 -22 8 In accordance with the requirements of the Regional Servicing Plan (once adopted), the County shall collaborate with The City of Calgary to explore joint modeling and any shared service delivery opportunities.
-25 -22 9 Monitor and report on the Plan implementation as part of the yearly Municipal Development Plan (County Plan) reporting.
-28 -25
+22 8 In accordance with the requirements of the Regional Servicing Plan (once adopted), the County shall collaborate with The City of Calgary to explore joint modeling and any shared service delivery opportunities.
+22 9 Monitor and report on the Plan implementation as part of the yearly Municipal Development Plan reporting.
+25